sakhile-mabunda/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-#### How do tokenization strategies affect machine translation performance?
+How do tokenization strategies affect machine translation performance? <br>
-#### What machine translation model works best for English - to - isiZulu?
+What machine translation model works best for English - to - isiZulu?